Electricity Generating Engine, c1894

 History

 The firm of Robert and William Henry Symington was the creator of the factory-made corset which brought fashion within reach of the whole female population.
 The tight wasp-waisted corset reached its height in the early 1890s.
 It was not only a fashion item but also afforded respectability and status to the wearer.
 The firm's most famous product was the Liberty Bodice introduced in 1908.
 Designed to replace the corset, the new knitted material was advertised as still providing support and yet allowing total freedom of movement.
 Simple enough for a child to put on, it was comfortable, cheap and warm.
-The finished corsets were moulded into shape on copper forms, known as 'Swedish Maidens'.

 What's Special